dennisMatt/schrodinger/README.md

 # schrodinger
-Code to implement functional fuzzy habitat representation and connectivity analysis
+Code to implement functional fuzzy habitat representation and connectivity analysis for "In search of Schrödinger’s patch: a functional approach to habitat delineation"